LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Preconditioners.rst

 preconditioner for parallel problems (ARKBBDPRE).

-.. _Usage.ARKStep.BandPre:
+.. _ARKODE.Usage.ARKStep.BandPre:

 A serial banded preconditioner module
 -------------------------------------------

-This preconditioner provides a band matrix preconditioner for use with iterative SUNLINSOL modules through the ARKLS linear solver interface, in a serial or threaded setting.
-It requires that the problem be set up using either the
-NVECTOR_SERIAL, NVECTOR_OPENMP or NVECTOR_PTHREADS module, due to data
-access patterns.
-It also currently requires that the problem involve an identity mass matrix, i.e. :math:`M = I`.
+This preconditioner provides a band matrix preconditioner for use with iterative SUNLINSOL modules in a serial or threaded setting.
+It requires that the problem be set up using either the NVECTOR_SERIAL, NVECTOR_OPENMP or NVECTOR_PTHREADS module, due to data access patterns.
+It also currently requires that the problem involve an identity mass matrix, i.e., :math:`M = I`.

 This module uses difference quotients of the ODE right-hand side function :math:`f^I` to generate a band matrix of bandwidth